ehildenb/git-ci/buildbot/README.md

 ------------------

 This enables logging into Buildbot via a "Login with GitHub" link (to do things like forcing rebuilds/manually triggering builds).
+On Github, setup OAuth authentication for one of your users.
+For the callback URL, pick: https://CI_SERVER_URL/auth/login.

 Setup OAuth with your user (or a dummy user for reporting CI information on repos in an organization).
 `CLIENT_ID`, `CLIENT_SECRET`, and `ORGANIZATION_NAME` come from: